 Regardless of your career plans, success in law school is the foundation on which your future will be built.
 The academic support program is a collaborative effort among law school administrators, faculty and students to help you develop the critical skills necessary to become an effective law student, and, ultimately, a top flight lawyer.

-Skills Workshops: Open to all students and offered throughout the year, workshops in small group settings address such topics as briefing, note-taking, outlining, multiple-choice test taking, and exam essay writing.
+Skills Workshops: Offered throughout the year, workshops offered during continuing orientation and throughout the year address such topics as briefing, note-taking, outlining, multiple-choice test taking, and exam essay writing.
 Additional topics pertaining to life as a law student are also offered.

 Peer Support: the Law Scholar and Teaching Scholar Programs

-If permitted by instructor, students can seek guidance in the writing process.
-45 minute sessions focus on organization, research strategies, grammar, editing and consistency.
+If permitted by instructor, students can seek guidance in the writing process from the Legal Writing Center.
+Forty-five minute sessions focus on organization, research strategies, grammar, editing and consistency.

 Feedback on Practice Exams